 These products work excellently with every iPhone, and you may even be wondering which will best work with the new iPhone X.

-The advantages of a cable-free design are obvious - especially for sport and exercise, as they allow you to go running or to work-out at a gym without having to worry about snagging the cables all the time.
+The advantages of a wireless design are obvious - especially for sport and exercise, as they allow you to go running or to work-out at a gym without having to worry about snagging the cables all the time.

 Mind you, as owners of the AirPods have discovered, the little earbuds are fine when you're just casually walking around, but might not be stable enough to stay in place once you start to pick up the pace a bit.
 So if you want some cable-free earbuds that you can wear for exercising then you'll definitely lean towards brands such as Jabra and Motorola, whose earbuds are water-resistant for outdoor use, and include small rubber 'fins' to help keep them in place.